 What is a Bakla?

-Bakla is a popular term in the Philippines that pertains to gay men and transgender women.
+It is a popular term and a tagalog word in the Philippines that pertains to gay men and transgender women.
 However, you must know what this word really means.
 It is not derogatory but it’s not something that some Filipinos (most especially ladyboys) prefer.

 Originally, the word bakla in English translates to a gay man.
 However, because of the discovery of transgenderism and other spectrums in the LGBTQIA+ community, it now translates to queer.
 Its other Filipino counterpart is bayot, which is a Visaya (2nd most popular dialect in the Philippines) translation.